dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/06_Input and Camera/NRInput.md

    - Right-click in the Project window and select `Create > Input Actions`.
    - Name the newly created Input Actions asset, for example, `XREALInputActions`.
 2. **Edit Input Actions**
-   - Double-click the `XREALInputActions` asset to open the Input Actions editor.
+   - Double-click the `XREALInputActions` asset to open the Input Actions editor. ⚠️我们应该是用的默认的
    - Add input actions for controllers and headsets.
 For example, create an `Action Map` called `XRController` and add actions such as `Select`, `Activate`, `UIPress`, etc.
 3. **Generate C# Class**
    - In the Input Actions editor, click `Generate C# Class` and name the class, for example, `XREALInputActions`.